Skip to main content

 • Broadcast over SSE to connected API clients

-• Stored for later analysis and retro generation
+• Stored for later analysis

 • Rendered by CLI progress and log tooling